European Birds of Passage - An Empirical Legal Theory of Temporary Labour Migration in Europe

 Objectives

 E-BoP explores these concepts through an empirical legal analysis to address the foundations of the legal framework for temporary labour migration in the EU.
-In doing so, it covers forms of temporary labour migration that legal doctrine has never analyzed together, namely:
+In doing so, it covers forms of temporary labour migration that legal doctrine has never analysed together, namely:

 - Posting of workers